What is Amazon CloudWatch Logs?

 The following services are used in conjunction with CloudWatch Logs:

 AWS CloudTrail is a web service that enables you to monitor the calls made to the CloudWatch Logs API for your account, including calls made by the AWS Management Console, command line interface (CLI), and other services.
-When CloudTrail logging is turned on, CloudWatch will write log files into the Amazon S3 bucket that you specified when you configured CloudTrail.
+When CloudTrail logging is turned on, CloudTrail captures API calls in your account and delivers the log files to the Amazon S3 bucket that you specify.
 Each log file can contain one or more records, depending on how many actions must be performed to satisfy a request.
 For more information about AWS CloudTrail, see What is AWS CloudTrail? in the AWS CloudTrail User Guide.
 For an example of the type of data that CloudWatch writes into CloudTrail log files, see Logging Amazon CloudWatch Logs API Calls in AWS CloudTrail.

 AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources for your users.
 Use IAM to control who can use your AWS resources (authentication) and what resources they can use in which ways (authorization).
 For more information, see What is IAM? in the IAM User Guide.